-Marketing research is the process through which managers discover the nature of the competitive environment in which they are operating.
-The objective of marketing research is to obtain information that managers can use to support their decision making.
-Information reduces risk and enables managers to dedicate valuable resources in a more reliable way.
-Marketing research falls into two types based on the sort of questions it aims to answer and the source of the answers.
+Market research falls into two types based on the sort of questions it aims to answer and the source of the answers.
 First there is primary research, which is information collected for the specific project.
 This is further subdivided as follows:

-Quantitative research provides answers to questions when those answers need to be expressed in statistical or numerical form.
-It aims to answer the 'how much, how often and how many' questions that managers pose.

-Qualitative research provides answers to questions that do not demand a quantified answer.
-It provides the insights that answer managers' 'who, what and why' questions.
+- Quantitative research provides answers to questions when those answers need to be expressed in statistical or numerical form.
+It aims to answer the how much, how often and how many questions that managers pose. - Qualitative research provides answers to questions that do not demand a quantified answer.
+It provides the insights that answer managers' who, what and why questions.